chutesai/chutes-docs/src/miner-resources/ansible.md

   vars:
     # List of SSH public keys, e.g. cat ~/.ssh/id_rsa.pub
     ssh_keys:
-      - 'ssh-rsa AAAA... user@hostname'
+      - "ssh-rsa AAAA... user@hostname"
-      - 'ssh-rsa BBBB... user2@hostname2'
+      - "ssh-rsa BBBB... user2@hostname2"
     # The username you want to use to login to those machines (and your public key will be added to).
     user: billybob
     # The initial username to login with, for fresh nodes that may not have your username setup.